 Storytelling about sami culture and joik

 Serving chaga tea to the ceremony

 Sami-northern lights ceremony

-Vegetarian and gluten free food are available.
+Vegetarian and gluten free food are available, on request.

 Booking latest at 16.00 day before departure